avar/linode-etc/iodine/README.md

    Note that doing this may incite a BOFH pitchfork attack aimed at your derriere.

+# Server

+The `iodined(1)` server is already set up and running on `v`.
+It logs to `/var/log/iodined.log`.

-# iodine client
+# Client

-You need to have some forethought and do most of this before you need to use `iodine`.
+You need to have some forethought and do most of this *before* you need to use `iodine` on some restricted network.
 So set this up today:

 ## Installing the client